ICBI/viGEN/README.md

-# viGEN
+# viGEN tutorial
-A bioinformatics pipeline for the detection and quantification of viral RNA in human NGS data
+viGEN is a bioinformatics pipeline for the detection and quantification of viral RNA in human NGS data.
+In this tutorial, we provide and end to end workflow on how this pipeline can be used on an example data file.

 ## Steps in general
 ![Image](https://github.com/ICBI/viGEN/blob/master/workflow.png)